abatesaccs/CardScraper/README.md

         Card/Details.aspx?multiverseid=139471

 Which is the card 'Caterwauling Boggart', if the search can fit into a card regardless of order, it will return the card

+currently messing aroung with xpath and lxml